 I recommend getting as large a tent as you can afford ““ you’ll really appreciate the extra space.
 Try and grab a mini gas hob, too ““ they’re great for cups of tea and coffee first thing in the morning.
 An inflatable mattress will be a lot more comfortable than the forest floor.
 Don’t think you can make do with a pool inflatable ““ you’ll wish you hadn’t and your back won’t let you forget it.
 When you’re all kitted out, you’re ready to choose the campsite that’s right for you.

 All of the government-run campsites are located in forestal areas throughout Tenerife.
-You can find a map with information about them all here.
+You can .
 Whilst the amenities do vary, most campsites provide running water, a recreational area complete with barbecue pits, and toilets ““ although whether you’ll want to use them or not is up to you as they are usually nothing more than ceramic-lined holes in the ground.
 Some campsites even offer small bars, showers, and children’s play areas, so it’s definitely worth doing your research before you head off.

 How can I go camping in Tenerife?